athomasq/athomasq.github.io/investing/investing-in-public.md

 * [Navigating high valuations as an angel](/navigating-high-valuations-as-an-angel)
 * Optimal loss rates in picking and winning
 * Precursor portfolio performance
+* Adverse selection and the Groucho Marx portfolio
 * Different models of founder support
 * [My edge as an angel investor](/angel-investing-edge)
 * [Knowing what I don't know](/knowing-what-i-dont-know)
 * Areas for improvement

 <br/>